janekx21/bachelor-thesis/chapters/ba.typ

 semantic tokens and jump to definition features.
 A small qualitative user study will show whether the implementation is able to keep up with the users expectations in a synthetic scenario.
 It should be fast enough and feature rich to work with.

-The scenario can not be a real-world one, because the chosen language does not have an established text based workflow yet.
+The Open Energy Ontology (OEO) @emeleOpenEnergyOntology2024 is an open source domain ontology of the energy systems analysis context.
+It is published on GitHub and uses the Manchester OWL syntax because the syntax is user-friendly and allows viewing the history of changes.
+Most developers use the graphical user interface Protégé, but it is of course possible to work with a text editor.
+The advantage is, among other things, that the history is cleaner, as there is no serialization and re-sorting.

+Other advantages of text based programming that are applicable here are: The data is not easily searchable, too many mouse movements and switching between mouse and keyboard, vendor lock-in, based on a lot of code from others.
+@briceVisualVsText2024

-*The research question* this thesis will answer while documenting which data structures, tech stacks and packages are best suited, and the performance characteristics of them is: "How to develop a language server for a known lanugage that satifies the user in need for features while not slowing him down?".
+*The research question* this thesis will answer while documenting which data structures, tech stacks and packages are best suited, and the performance characteristics of them is: "How to develop a language server for a known language that satisfies the user in need for features while not slowing him down?".

 // #show figure.where(kind: "RQ"): it => box(width: 100%)[